CGAT-Group/DICAST/docs/source/get-started/run/gui.rst

-Running DICAST with a graphical user interface
+Run DICAST with a graphical user interface
 ================================================

 .. toctree::